Worcestershire 117-200

 Offered

 is this two page vellum document dated 22 September 1798.
-It measures 26
+It measures 26 inches

-pieces of land measuring seven acres
+of land measuring seven acres in

-in Dudley in the County of Worcester (now Stafford).
+Dudley in the County of Worcester (now Stafford).
 It retains the revenue

 stamp and wax seal with the signature of Edward Flancox. |